MicrosoftDocs/dataexplorer-docs/data-explorer/get-data-storage.md

 ### [Wizard](#tab/wizard)

 The [ingestion wizard](./ingest-data-wizard.md) enables you to quickly ingest data in JSON, CSV, and other formats into a table and easily create mapping structures.
-The data can be ingested either from storage, from a local file, or from a container, as a one-time or continuous ingestion process.

-This document describes using the intuitive ingestion wizard to ingest **CSV** data from a **container** into a **new table**.
+This section describes using the ingestion wizard to ingest **CSV** data from a **container** into a **new table**.
 Ingestion can be done as a one-time operation, or as a continuous method by [setting up an Event Grid ingestion pipeline](#create-continuous-ingestion) that responds to new files in the source container and ingests qualifying data into your table.
 This process can be used with slight adaptations to cover a variety of different use cases.

 For an overview of the ingestion wizard, see [What is the ingestion wizard?](./ingest-data-wizard.md).
 For information about ingesting data into an existing table in Azure Data Explorer, see [Ingest data to an existing table](/azure/data-explorer/ingest-from-local-file).
 For information about different ways to ingest by using an Event Grid, see [Create an Event Grid data connection](ingest-data-event-grid.md).